 - BeyondTrust Remote Desktop Agent: This option facilitates passing parameters through an agent in order to launch applications on a remote host.
 To configure, select the BeyondTrust Remote Desktop Agent option and enter the following information:

 - Executable Path: Enter the path of the application the agent will connect to.

 - Parameters: Enter any parameters that you could normally type from a command line when launching the app on the remote system.

-The option to Inject Credentials will be available when the BeyondTrust Remote Desktop Agent type is selected.
+The option to Inject Credentials is made available when the BeyondTrust Remote Desktop Agent type is selected.
 This option facilitates passing parameters as well as credentials through an agent in order to launch applications on a remote host.
-The first set of credentials are in the Jump definition and are the credentials for the user account you'll use to log into the remote system.
+The first set of credentials is in the Jump definition.
+These are the credentials for the user account you'll use to log into the remote system.
 There is a secondary prompt for additional credentials, either manually provided or from a password vault.
 These secondary credentials are made available to the command line you define through the %USERNAME% and %PASSWORD% macros (additional macros shown below).
 This allows you to pass additional credentials to the application you are launching (e.g., SQL Server Management Studio).
 To configure, select the BeyondTrust Remote Desktop Agent: option and enter the following information: